 The Zeigarnik Effect states that when people initiate a process, they are more likely to finish it.
-With two-step or yes/no optins, you aren’t presented with an optin form until you initiate the process by clicking on one of the buttons.
+With two-step or Yes/No optins, you aren’t asked for your email address until you initiate the process by clicking one of the buttons.
 Since you’ve already started the process of opting in you’re more likely to complete the process by entering and submitting your email address.

-Another psychological effect that researchers have discovered is that the feeling of freedom leads to greater compliance to requests.
-Yes/no optins use that effect by giving you the feeling of freedom to decide for yourself.
-You can either pick the “yes” button or the “no” button… the choice is yours.
+Yes/No optins use psychology in another way, too.
+Researchers have discovered that the feeling of freedom leads to greater compliance to requests.
+Yes/No optins use that effect by giving you the freedom to decide for yourself.
+You can either pick the Yes button or the No button… the choice is yours.
 When given a choice, people tend to respond positively, resulting in more optins.

 And, don’t forget that there are even more ways to use Yes/No optins.
-Let’s take a look at 6 examples of unique and creative ways to use yes/no optin forms on your site…
+Let’s take a look at 6 unique and creative ways to use these forms on your site.

 1. Answer Questions

-Let’s say your visitor is looking and your pricing page or your sales page, but isn’t quite ready to buy yet.
-However, if they could talk to a representative and get their questions answered, that might be all they need to pull the trigger.
+What if a visitor is looking at your pricing page or your sales page, but isn’t quite ready to buy yet?
+If they could talk to a representative and get their questions answered, that might be all they need to pull the trigger.

-In that case, you’ll want to make it super easy for these hot leads to get in touch with you.
-A really great way to do that is with a yes/no pop-up that uses a contact form instead of a traditional optin form.
+You can make it super easy for hot leads to get in touch with you with a Yes/No pop-up that uses a contact form.

-Here’s an example from our own pricing page.
+Here’s an example from OptinMonster’s pricing page.
 When a visitor is about to exit, this pop-up appears:

-When you click on the yellow button, the pop-up goes away.
-When you click on the “I have a few questions first!” button, then this form appears:
+Click on the yellow button and the pop-up goes away, but when you click on the “I have a few questions first!” button, this form appears: